 Performing a Name Availability Search in Kansas LLC

-It is important to ensure the business entity name you want to use for your limited liability company is available in Kansas before forming your LLC in Kansas.
+It is important to ensure the business entity name you want to use for your limited liability company is available in Kansas before opening your LLC in Kansas.

 To search for a name in Kansas, you can conduct a name availability search and go to the Kansas Business Center website and click on the "Name Availability" link.
 This will bring you to a page where you can type in the proposed business name.